-The Capital Projects Fund had an increase of \$25,356,116 in fund balance primarily due to issuance of capital-related debt during the year.
+The Capital Projects Fund had an increase of \$25,292,691 in fund balance primarily due to issuance of capital-related debt during the year.

-The Parks Capital Improvements Fund had an increase in fund balance of \$4,813,782 due to the issuance of Certificates of Obligation proceeds for the renovation of Keller Sports Park.
+The Parks Capital Improvements Fund had an increase in fund balance of \$4,813,782 due to the cash funding for the renovation of Keller Sports Park using KDC funds.

-Nonmajor governmental funds' combined fund balances decreased \$1,032,679 which is primarily due to a reduction in franchise tax, charges for services, fines/forfeitures, and impact fees, with no transfers in from other funds and increased expenditures.
+Nonmajor governmental funds' combined fund balances decreased \$1,032,679 which is primarily due to cash funding for the renovation of Keller Sports Park using KDC funds.

 Proprietary funds.
-The City's proprietary fuds provide the same type of information found in the government-wide statements, but in more detail.
+The City's proprietary funds provide the same type of information found in the government-wide statements, but in more detail.

 The net position of the Water and Wastewater Utilities Fund at the end of the year was \$99,911,011.
-This represents an increase of \$9,956,924 which was the result of operating revenues exceeding operating expenses by \$1,125,199.
-This income is attributable to a significant increase in investment revenue, charges for service, grant revenues, and capital assets, along with an overall decrease in operating expenses, deferred outflows, bonds payable (due to the retirement of the 2012 general Obligation), and SBITA liability.
+This represents an increase of \$9,956,924 which was the result of operating revenues exceeding operating expenses by \$5,405,837.
+This income is attributable to a significant increase in investment revenue, charges for service, grant revenues, and capital assets, along with an overall decrease in operating expenses, deferred outflows, bonds payable (due to the retirement of the 2012 General Obligation), and SBITA liability.

 The net position of the Drainage Utility Fund at the end of the year was \$18,670,598.
-This represents a decrease of \$671,087 due primarily to depreciation and increased spending on capital projects.
-This year's operating loss was \$900,526.
-This loss is more than the loss in the previous year due to higher personnel expenses and increased liabilities for compensated absences, pension, OPEB, and deferred inflows of resources.
+This represents a decrease of \$671,087 due primarily to increased spending on capital projects.

 The proprietary funds also included a decrease in net position from the Recreation/Aquatic Center and an increase in internal service funds.
 The Recreation/Aquatic Center fund had a decrease of \$387,812 primarily due to lower revenue from recreation programs, group exercise, gym & facility rentals, concession sales, and grant funds Expenses increased for personnel & part time wages, recreation & culture programs, birthday parties, travel, marketing, insurance, utilities, banking, building & equipment maintenance, janitorial services, and supplies.
-The internal service fund had an increase of \$3,105,484 primarily due to increase in miscellaneous operating revenue, investment and interest income, receipts from customers/users, asset sales, and inventories.
+The internal service fund had an increase of \$3,105,415 primarily due to increase in miscellaneous operating revenue, investment and interest income, receipts from customers/users, asset sales, and inventories.
 Decrease in expenditures, including personnel wages, pension & OPEB liabilities, services & other expenses, goods & services, debt payments (principal & interest), and reductions in deferred outflows & inflows.